 Wero White Water Park

 Wero White Water Park is man made whitewater rafting and kayaking at it’s best.
 This is an awesome activity.
 With rafting activities suited to young children and adults alike with a optional 10m waterfall, Wero has something for everyone.
-You’re going to get wet if you come here so be prepared.
+Rainy day or not you’re going to get wet if you come here, so be prepared.

 Parakai Hot Springs

-Old school waterpark.
-These hot pools are a little run down but are still awesome fun.
+Hotpools are perfect for a rainy day.
+Parakai Hot Pools is an old school waterpark.
+They are a little run down but are still awesome fun.
 They have two great waterslides and haven’t yet discovered health and safety so they’ll still let you make a chain and slide down together.

 Best of all the water is really warm so you won’t mind the rain one bit.
 Just make sure you find somewhere dry for your towel.
 No one like a wet towel.